-The 3-day fruit diet for weight loss is popular among many, but it does have its benefits and limitations.
+The 3-day fruit diet for weight loss is popular among many people, but has both benefits and limitations.
 This article will explore how this diet works, its potential pros, cons, and what to expect.

 The rules of the diet are as follows:

-- Each day, drink at least 12 glasses of filtered or bottled water.
+- Each day, drink at least 12 glasses of water.

 - Non-water beverages, such as coffee and tea, should be avoided.

-- Fresh fruits, in any form, are encouraged (no frozen, dried, or canned fruits), especially if organic (or washed well).
+- Fresh fruits, in any form, are encouraged (as opposed to frozen, dried, or canned fruits).

 - Protein drinks should be used in addition to fruits.

-Many people who try this diet report feeling surprisingly energized after just one day on it, sometimes even more so than if they had tried to go about their normal eating habits.
+Many people who try this diet have reported feeling surprisingly energized after just one day on it, sometimes even more so than if they had tried to go about their normal eating habits.

-Now, let’s take a look at what you can expect when trying this diet out for yourself.
+Now, let’s take a look at what you can expect when you try this diet out yourself.

 Quick Results

-Looking for quick weight loss results?
-The 3-day fruit diet is one of the quickest and easiest ways to lose weight that you’ll probably be able to see results after three days (4).
+Are you looking for quick weight loss results?
+The 3-day fruit diet is one of the quickest and easiest ways to lose weight and you’ll probably be able to see some sort of results after three days (7).

 Energy Boost

-One of the most common things people report about this diet is that they feel more energetic than usual during those three days.
-They report feeling like their normal diets leave them tired and sluggish, but after following this 3-day fruit diet they feel more awake and capable of taking on the day.
+One of the most common things people have reported about this diet is that they feel more energetic than usual during the three days.
+They report feeling as if their normal diets leave them tired and sluggish, but after following this 3-day fruit diet, they feel more awake and capable of taking on the day.
+This is subjective, though, and won’t be the case for everyone.
+Eating too few calories can easily have the opposite effect on your energy levels.

 Fiber Boost

-Fruits are also great sources of fiber which helps to maintain good digestion, control blood sugar levels, and keeps you feeling full for longer (4).
+Fruits are also great sources of fiber, which helps to maintain good digestion, control blood sugar levels, and keeps you feeling full for longer (7).

 No Calorie Counting Necessary